klaascuvelier/klaascuvelier.github.io/_posts/2018-03-14-lerna-with-build-step.md

 While it was not very obvious how to move multiple existing repositories including a build step into a monorepo, we were able to figure it out with some digging in the code and quite some trial and error.

-Hopefully it might help you out as well and feel free to point out any improvements to our set up.
+Hopefully it might help you out as well and feel free to point out any improvements to our set-up.